Vets-Who-Code/api-list/README.md

 * [rapidapi.com](https://rapidapi.com/) - Browse, Test & Connect to 1000s of Public Rest APIs on RapidAPI's API Marketplace - the world's largest API directory.
 Sign up today for Free!

 **Products and Things**
 * [Car Query](http://www.carqueryapi.com/) - CarQuery API is an easy to use JSON based API for retrieving detailed car and truck information, including year, make, model, trim, and specifications.
-Using CarQuery API is as simple as including a javascript file, and inserting a few lines of script in your page.
-You can also write your own javascript or server-side API interactions to use the available data any way you like.